+Challenge Detail of challenge

+number

-Challenge number Detail of challenge 1 Social, emotional and mental health issues for pupils.
-Both impacted upon by the national partial school closures plus for some external factors.
-These findings are supported by national studies.
+1 Social, emotional and mental health issues for pupils.
+Both impacted upon by

+the national partial school closures plus for some external factors.
+These

+findings are supported by national studies.

-Teacher referrals for support have markedly increased during the pandemic.
-Over 50 pupils (22 of whom are disadvantaged) currently require additional support with social and emotional needs, with 12 (8 of whom are disadvantaged) receiving small group interventions.
+Teacher referrals for support have markedly increased during the pandemic and in the years afterwards.
+Over 50 pupils (21 of whom are disadvantaged) currently require additional support with social and emotional needs, with 18 (8 of whom are disadvantaged) receiving small group interventions.
 2 Vocabulary development related to pre-school exposure.
-The impact of partial school closure has, for some of our disadvantaged pupils, widened the vocabulary gap with their peers and all pupils nationally.
+The impact of partial school closure and reduced access to pre-school provision has, for some of our disadvantaged pupils, widened the vocabulary gap with their peers and all pupils nationally.
 In addition, some pupils with multiple vulnerabilities started school with a lower vocabulary base than their peers this is supported by research linked to the number of words pupils from a range of backgrounds start school with.
 This is more prevalent in our disadvantaged pupils than their peers.
 3 Reduced capacity for accessing learning beyond the school day.
 From pupil perceptions and discussions with parents a common thread was the time, skill base and resourcing to access learning beyond the school day.
 In addition, further opportunities to extend strengths/ interests in creative and sport related sessions with specialist teachers or coaches to improve self esteem as well as giving the opportunity to become a specialist in this area themselves.
 4 Pupils with multiple vulnerabilities.
-Our assessments (including pupil perception survey), observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due to low self-esteem, lower expectations and a lack of enrichment opportunities during school closure.
+Our assessments (including pu perception survey), observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due to low self- esteem, low levels of resilience, lower expectations and a lack of enrichment opportunities during school closure.
 These challenges particularly affect disadvantaged pupils with multiple vulnerabilities including their attainment.
-5 Poor attendance .
+5 Poor attendance.
 Our attendance data over the last three years indicates that attendance among disadvantaged pupils has been between 8 - 12% lower than for non-disadvantaged pupils.
-30 - 38% of disadvantaged pupils have been 'persistently absent' compared to 22 - 27% of their peers during that period.
+30 - 48% of disadvantaged pupils have been 'persistently absent' compared to 20 - 27% of their peers during that period.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
-L